Five-Days of adventure in Angkor Wat includes a zipline course and self-drive ATV in the countryside, plus Angkor Wat's most important things to see.

 Your morning is free until your private transportation to the airport.
 If you depart on an evening flight, consider additional sightseeing.
 Hotel check-out time is noon, and we can fill up the rest of your day.
 We have plenty more to show you.

 Of course you can stay longer!

 Prices depend on your choice of hotel and when you want to travel.

 We offer several different hotels in Siem Reap, ranging from three to five stars.
 All of the hotels we use are carefully chosen for location, amenities, quality of service, security and value.
-We only use hotels that are gay-owned, gay-managed or gay-friendly.
-We inspect most hotels at least once a year.
+We use only hotels that are LGBT-friendly.

 Custom vacations are our specialty.
 If this travel package is not exactly what you are looking for, we may be able to modify it to make it a perfect fit.